Admiring Your Inner Landscape

-Today I went to the barn.
+Today I went to the barn to practice looking at my inner landscape.
 I had an exercise I had to do for a course I am taking with Kathy Pike.
 The class is called “One With Horse.”
 The activity is designed to help people to reflect on what Kathy calls “your inner landscape.”
 When I signed up for this class, I had decided that I would work on my relationship with Theo.
 He is the horse I have started to ride more lately.
 I had initially begun riding Frankie, an open-hearted outgoing horse who is easy to fall in love with and develop a relationship.
 Theo is harder to figure out, and I feel that it will make our riding work better if we form a bond.

 Today all I had to do was to be with Theo, and in this case, it was Theo and Frankie because they share a paddock.
 While I was just hanging out, not doing anything, I had to check in with what was going on inside me.
 As I stood in the snowy paddock, I marveled at the blue sky and how the sun warmed my face even though it was cold out.
 I listened to the wind whistling through the bare branches of the trees and calls of birds as they soared through the air.
 When I checked with what was going on inside me, I found that I was at peace.
 I was happy with just being with my horse friends.
 I realized that I had learned so much from them.